 What are the Effects of NIHL?

-With prolonged exposure to loud noises (above 85dB), a worker’s hearing may become distorted or muffled, making participation in a conversation difficult.
+With prolonged exposure to loud noises above 85 dB(A), a worker’s hearing may become distorted or muffled, making participation in a conversation difficult.
 If prolonged beyond OSHA's recommended exposure limit, NIHL can cause permanent hearing loss or deafness.

 NIHL can also cause a condition called “tinnitus," which causes a ringing in the ears of the person affected.
 This may be a temporary condition, occurring occasionally, or in worst cases, become a permanent condition that is constantly present.

-- Identify the workplace noises that cause damage to hearing (at or above 85dB).
+- Identify the workplace noises that cause damage to hearing at or above 85 dB(A).

 - Place a barrier between the noise source and the workers – or better yet, move the noisy equipment into a noise enclosure.